-Each designated airline shall have the right to convert and remit to its country on demand local revenues in excess of sums locally disbursed.
+Each designated airline shall have the right to convert and remit to its country on demand local revenues in excess of sums locally disbursed in connection with the provision of the agreed services.
 Conversion and remittance shall be permitted without restrictions at the rate of exchange applicable to current transactions which is in effect at the time such revenues are presented for conversion and remittance, and shall not be subject to any charges except those normally made by banks for carrying out such conversion and remittance.